 He returned a while later with a tray of food from a house down the street.
 He said, "A Rabbi gave me the food; he said that he goes to the Village Shul," which was just down the street from where I was living.

-After four Sabbaths of staying at home, I walked over to that synagogue in the late afternoon.
+After four Sabbaths of staying at home, I walked over to that synagogue in the late afternoon on a Sabbath.
 I was ushered in to go downstairs where I entered a ballroom with round tables where people sat around.
 I sat beside a man who wore a round fur hat ~ part of the Jewish Orthodox tradition.
 I wasn't aware that I was walking into a more orthodox synagogue.
 I had gone to a more conservative one just a few blocks away while I was growing up.
 How strange that the same 'religion' can have so many denominations.

 I began going to the synagogue, often attending the morning and evening prayers quite a few days of the week.
 It didn't take me long to figure out that the Sabbath was the BIG day at the synagogue.
 The prayer service would start around 8:30 in the morning and often there was a lecture before that one could attend.
 Then, just after ten you could continue with the prayers or attend one of the lectures that were offered.
 There would be another lecture in the main sanctuary just after 11 once the formal prayers were over.